Cherry Willingham, Reepham, Fiskerton and Langworth Ward,

 Parliamentary and District Elections Thursday 7th May 2015

 Lincolnshire Independent Candidate concentrating on local issues, not politics.

 I am standing as an independent candidate and as a member of the Lincolnshire Independents, already the second largest group on the County Council, to put your interests first and not those of a political party.
 As a team we will have real influence over events at County Hall.

-Two years ago I was elected as an independent district councillor for Fiskerton and Langworth and my reasons for standing as a County Councillor now are the same as when I stood then.
+Four years ago I was elected as an independent district councillor for Fiskerton and Langworth and my reasons for standing as a County Councillor now are the same as when I stood then.